tufyx/amh_cms/README.md

 # amh_cms

-Alpha project consisting of Demo-app consuming the AMH API.
+Alpha project consisting of a Demo-app consuming the AMH API.